MelomanCool/url-match/README.md

 ## Why?
-The library was created because I needed to extract parts of path and some query parameters from a YouTube url.
-Parsing whole URLs with regular expression was not an option, because query parameters can be listed in many different orders. [furl](https://github.com/gruns/furl) solves this problem, but I wanted something more declarative and specific.
+The library was created because I needed to extract parts of path and some query parameters from a YouTube URL.
+Parsing whole URLs with regular expression was not an option, because query parameters can be listed in many orders. [furl](https://github.com/gruns/furl) solves this problem, but I wanted something more declarative and specific.

-In fact, current implementation uses both regular expessions and furl, applying patterns to different parts of a furl object.
+In fact, current implementation uses both regular expressions and furl, applying patterns to different parts of a furl object.
 And the schema is parsed by [Lark](https://github.com/lark-parser/lark).